 It is then entered into the Software Vulnerability Issue tracker.
-This is a private tracker, information can only be accessed by the RAT and others involved in the fixing of the issue.
+This is a private tracker, information can only be accessed by the RAT and others involved in the resolution of the issue.

-3.2.2 Investigation of issue
+4.1.2.
+Investigation of issue

-It is then investigated by the RAT in conjunction with the reporter of the issue and the supplier of the software.
-The RAT is the group of people who are party to information on vulnerabilities which have not been disclosed and carry out most of the issue handling work.
+It is then investigated by the Software Vulnerability Group (SVG) Risk Assessment Team (RAT) in conjunction with the reporter of the issue and the supplier of the software.
 This is in order to establish whether or not there is an issue, and if there is what the problem is, in what circumstances it may be exploited and what the probable effect of exploitation is.